PROBATE, WILLS, POWER OF ATTORNEYS & TRUSTS

 - Power of Attorneys for limited purposes or periods of time;

 - “Living Wills” which direct when life support can be withdrawn.

 Listen to Judge Artis Reis discuss “Heathcare Powers of Attorney“:

-Trusts control your assets, make investments and distribute income and property according your your specifications.
+Trusts control your assets, make investments, and distribute income and property according to your specifications.